What Is a Salesforce Admin?

-How to prep for the Salesforce Administrator certification exam
+How to prepare for the Salesforce Administrator certification exam

-Future admins can prepare for their credentials in a few ways.
-One important resource is Trailhead, our fun, free way to learn Salesforce.
-With Trailhead, you can learn at your own pace, using guided learning paths.
-Trailhead also has a community of fellow learners, and members are known as Trailblazers.
-You can join the Trailblazer Community to learn together, get answers, and collaborate.
+Future admins have a few options to prepare for their credentials.
+To complement the Trailhead courses, Trailhead also has a community of fellow learners; members are known as Trailblazers.
+You can join the Trailblazer Community to learn together, find answers, and collaborate.

-Administrators can also learn from the Salesforce Admin YouTube channel.
-The channel has videos that show what the role entails, as well as recorded webinars, educational videos, and more.
-There are also many other online and offline resources, including blog posts, podcast episodes, events, and webinars.
+Administrators can also learn from the Salesforce Admin YouTube channel with videos that show what the role entails, as well as recorded webinars and educational videos.
+(You can also get tips on how to pass the exam.)

-Trailhead walks you through the courses and steps necessary to learn and study for the certification.
-Once you’re ready, sign-up for the exam.
+When you’re ready, it’s time to sign up for the exam.
 The test can be taken in person or online.
 It includes 60 multiple-choice or multiple-select questions and five non-scored questions.
-Test takers have 105 minutes, or just over an hour and a half, and must score 65% or higher to pass.
+Test takers have 105 minutes, or just over an hour and a half, and they must score 65% or higher to pass.
 There is a fee to take and retake the exam.

 After you pass the test, you’re a certified Salesforce administrator, and your career opportunities have expanded.
 But your learning doesn’t stop there.
-You must maintain your certification on a specific schedule, or it will expire.
+Maintain your certification on a specific schedule to keep your knowledge, skills, and abilities current.